BioinfoMachineLearning/DeepInteract/README.md

     This script will generate and (as NumPy array files - e.g., test_data/4heq_contact_prob_map.npy) save to the given input directory the predicted interface contact map as well as the Geometric Transformer's learned node and edge representations for both chain graphs.
+(By default, the script also only uses the available CPU(s) for prediction via the default num_gpus=0 flag.)

 ## Running DeepInteract via a Traditional Installation (for Linux-Based Operating Systems)